What are Existential Personalistic and Existential Cosmoartistic Anthropology?

 Existential Personalistic / Cosmoartistic Anthropology is a theory and method developed by Antonio Mercurio and collaborators in the Institutes and Centers affiliated to Sophia University of Rome, in Italy and throughout Europe, Russia, Asia, and now in the USA at MBW LifeArt Consulting, first known as the International Center for the Development of the Person.

-It incorporates certain basic principles and techniques, such as talk therapy, group therapeutic approaches, and experiential methods developed in such fields as psychoanalysis, analytical psychotherapy, humanistic psychology and psychotherapy, and the utilization of creative exploration/the arts.
+It incorporates certain basic principles and techniques such as talk therapy, group therapeutic approaches, and experiential methods developed in such fields as psychoanalysis, analytical psychotherapy, humanistic psychology and psychotherapy, and the utilization of creative exploration/the arts.

 It underlines the importance of taking into account the whole person – conscious and unconscious mind, body and spirit – while offering innovative and important ways of thinking of the meaning of human life, death and immortality.
+Practitioners in this approach undergo many years of theoretical and practical training before acquiring their diploma, and their own growth is a foundation for how they later understand and help others.

 Download your gift of "Hypotheses on Ulysses"